 Great YA story that includes strong family relationships and great friends.
 A fabulous storyline without all of the harsh language.
 Romance not unbridled lust.
 Well done Angie.

-Reviewed in the United States on October 29, 2020
+Reviewed in the United Kingdom on 26 February 2021

 One of the recent reviews for The Heart’s Lullaby